How to negotiate your salary in Germany

 Germany only introduced a legal minimum wage of €8.50 per hour in 2015.
-The country has a long history of collectively agreed wages, meaning that for many positions, a trade union (“Gewerkschaft”) is negotiating an agreement for you which stipulates wages, rights and obligations between employer and employee.
-Such a “Tarifvertrag” typically applies to sectors with blue collar jobs, whereas white collar jobs commonly have no collective agreements and it falls upon you to negotiate your salary.
+The country has a long history of collectively agreed wages, meaning that for many positions, a trade union (Gewerkschaft) is negotiating an agreement for you that stipulates wages, rights and obligations between employer and employee.
+Such a Tarifvertrag typically applies to sectors with blue-collar jobs, whereas white-collar jobs commonly have no collective agreements and it falls upon you to negotiate your salary.

 Before you begin salary negotiations for a full-time position in Germany, do your research: understanding the position for which you’re interviewing and the salary structure in your industry gives you a better hand in the process.
 Consult the industry average and rate tables, ask associations and look up the German Federal Employment Agency or use an online salary calculator to arrive at an average salary for your position.

-Determine the high and low value to not lose sight of your desired target salary during negotiations.
-Always state a gross amount as the net salary depends on too many personal factors.
-Companies tend to have a margin for negotiation, but might also have a fixed budget which they cannot exceed.
+Determine the high and low values to not lose sight of your desired target salary during negotiations.
+Always state a gross amount, as the net salary depends on too many personal factors.
+Companies tend to have a margin for negotiation but might also have a fixed budget that they cannot exceed.
 The margin will vary, but don’t expect it to greatly exceed between €1,000 and €5,000 a year.

 The base salary is the most important part of your compensation for a job in Germany.
 You’ll be paid the same amount each month, therefore allowing for planning and financial stability.
-Most employees prefer a conversative model favoring a high base over benefits and other forms of compensation.
+Most employees prefer a conservative model, favoring a high base over benefits and other forms of compensation.
 The base salary can increase after an initial probation period, which gives you some leeway during negotiation.

 Additional compensation models can be profit-sharing, a performance-based bonus for each quarter or at the end of the year as well as stock options which you can exercise after a certain period of time.